Vultee XP-68 Tornado

-The Vultee XP-68 Tornado was a proposed American high-altitude interceptor aircraft.
+The Vultee XP-68 Tornado was a proposed American World War II-era high-altitude interceptor aircraft.
 It was based on the experimental XP-54 Swoose Goose and powered by the Wright R-2160 Tornado 42-cylinder radial engine driving a set of contra-rotating propellers in a twin-boom pusher configuration.
 When the engine was cancelled on 22 November 1941, the XP-68 was also cancelled.